openearth/delft3dfmpy/README.rst

     During installation, tick the box “Add Anaconda to PATH”, even though it colors a suggestive red.

-2. Clone or download the repository.
-This can be done with the "Code" button at the upper right of this page.
-Unpack the downloaded file if you've chosen to download teh repository as .zip.

-3. Open a command prompt and navigate (with the `cd` command) to the directory were you've cloned or unpacked delft3dfmpy.
-This directory should contain amongst other the files environment.yml and setup.py.
-If you have an Anaconda installation where you did not add Anaconda to the system path (step 1), use an Anaconda command prompt instead of a regular command prompt.

-4. Download environment.yml from this repository and create a delft3dfmpy environment with the required modules, by executing the following command in the opened command prompt.
+2. Download environment.yml from this repository and create a delft3dfmpy environment with the required modules, by executing the following command in the opened command prompt.

         conda env create -f environment.yml

     This should create a delft3dfmpy environment with the required dependencies.

-5. Activate the created environment by the following command in command prompt:
+3. Activate the created environment by the following command in command prompt:

         conda activate delft3dfmpy

-6. Clone this github directory by the following command in the command prompt:
+4. Clone this github directory by the following command in the command prompt:

        git clone https://github.com/openearth/delft3dfmpy.git

-7. Move to the delft3dfm folder and install the delft3dfmpy in the active environment by the following commands:
+5. Move to the delft3dfm folder and install the delft3dfmpy in the active environment by the following commands:

         cd delft3dfmpy